AlexWen101/AlexWen101.github.io/bobaplaces.md

 *Last updated: July 4, 2021*

 I always have the most basic "milk tea with pearls" setup - and that's what I compare between locations.
-A bubble tea shop that can't do a good milk tea with pearls is like an Italian restaurant that can't cook good pasta.

-Note: the distance between #1 on the list and #2 is significant.